izivkov/GShockTimeServer/README.md

 Installs all display-related dependencies, such as `luma, spidev, numpy, pillow`.
 While installing, it will ask you to select the display type.

-If you enter the wrong display type, you can change it later by editing the file `/etc/systemd/system/gshock.service` and change the `--display` pareamert value to one of `waveshare`, `tft154` or `mock`.
+If you enter the wrong display type, you can change it later by editing the file `/etc/systemd/system/gshock.service` and change the `--display` parameter value to one of `waveshare`, `tft154` or `mock`.
 Reboot.

 💡 Note: You need to run both `setup.sh` and `setup-display.sh`.